MY PROCESS

 INSCAPE

-When I plan artwork I close my eyes so I can see my Inscape more clearly.
-Perhaps because I started as a watercolorist, I am used to choreographing my moves through an artwork with
+When I plan artwork I close my eyes so I can see my "inscape" more clearly.
+I am used to choreographing my moves through an artwork with visualization.

 1. Quiet time with eyes closed to plan my ideas.